 Intergenerational Transmission of Trauma

-In 2013, my work was exhibited at the Holocaust Museum in Queens, New York.
-The exhibit focus on a personal story, the major journey of my life – to make peace and find healing with the pain and shame I witnessed from close-up as a Second-Generation Holocaust Survivor.
+In 2013, The Harriet & Kenneth Kupferberg Holocaust Center in Queens, New York, exhibited my work.
+The exhibit focus on a personal story, the primary journey of my life – to make peace and find healing with the pain and shame I witnessed from close-up as a Second-Generation Holocaust Survivor.
 For the installation, I created a 4-hour long video.
 The video screen was integrated with the art panels and accompanying text; it ran continuously throughout the exhibition.

 The video portrays a metaphoric reverse-directional journey from a Nazi concentration camp.
 However, where my father’s cattle train took him into Auschwitz, my train journey comes out from that camp.
-Where my father’s journey was into horror, shame, agony, and death, mine is towards freedom, self-realization, and beauty.
+My father’s journey was into horror, shame, agony, and death.
+My journey, on the other hand, is towards freedom, self-realization, and beauty.

 The basis for the video montage is a winter train ride from Bergen to Oslo, Norway, traversing through a vast, clean, snowy hillside.
 At the points where the train goes into tunnels through the hills, I inserted footage of German cattle trains and rail stations carrying Jews to concentration camps.
 Although there are no humans depicted in the imagery, the heavyweight is present from these clips.
-The audio track, which includes meditative soundscape and agonizing cries, accentuates the contrast between the tunnel of dark memories and the brightness of life.
+The audio track, which includes meditative soundscape and agonizing cries, accentuates the contrast between the tunnel of dark memories and life’s brightness.

 I created the video using Adobe Premiere.
-The YouTube clip is a 6-min long trailer.
+The YouTube trailer is 6-min long.